What is Anemia?

 Investigation in case of anemia

-- Physical examination – mainly include
+- Physical examination – This mainly includes

 Skin– colors of skin, petechiae and echymosis.
 In the condition of pernicious anemia skin may have lemon yellow appearance, petechiae in anemia suggests aplastic anemia or leukemia.